 MHN performs ongoing monitoring of Medicare/Medicaid sanctions and exclusions, board sanctions or licensure actions, and member complaint history.
-When MHN participating practitioners are identified as being subject to these actions, they are presented, to MHN's Credentialing Committee for review and appropriate action.
+When MHN participating practitioners are identified as being subject to these actions, they are presented to MHN's Credentialing Committee for review and appropriate action.

-B. Practitioner Rights Related to Credentialing & Re-credentialing
+B. Practitioner Rights Related to Credentialing & Re-credentialing documentation).

-Practitioners have a right to review information submitted in support of their Credentialing and Recredentialing applications (not including confidential evaluations or other confidential peer review documentation).
 In addition, if information obtained by MHN during the Credentialing or Recredentialing process varies substantially from information provided by the practitioner, MHN will notify the practitioner in writing of any discrepancy.
 Practitioners have a right to correct erroneous information.